-(Continued from Page 5)
+(Continued on Page 6, Column 1)

 Ed laughed out loud in his sleep waking himself up.
 He remembered the look on young pilot's face when he tied into that tamale.
 It was better than the best slapstick movie.
 He never got tired of the image.
 Things were a bit dull in his Illinois retirement, so far from New Mexico.
 Perhaps he should call his buddy Glen and talk over old times.
 Maybe he could get down to Albuquerque this year and see how things were doing with the 2926 restoration.